janaagaard75/janaagaard75.github.io/_posts/2020-05-04-upgrading-an-expo-app.md

 yarn upgrade
 ```

-## 4. Major Upgrades
+## 4. Major Updates to Unknown Packages

 `yarn upgrade` doesn't upgrade packages to new major versions.
 Verify if there is anything not up to date, and if so, consider upgrading.
-Upgrading major versions might require a lot of changes to the source code.
+For my Expo projects this is typically the ESLint related packages.
+I update the version manually in `package.json` and then run `yarn install`.

+Some of the know packages might show up as deprecated, but do not updated those.
+Expo has been tested with specific versions of these packages, and they are naturally a little behind the latest releases.

 ```sh
 # Look for major updates to unknown packages.
 These are the red lines, where the package was listed as unknown in step 1.